RyanGruber1995/video_game_sales/Overview.md

 ### 2.2: Nintendo Analysis

 For this part of the project, I pretended that I was an analyst for my favorite game company - Nintendo.
+I came up with a few different business questions to answer by running queries to summarize the data.

-Let's assume I was asked the question *"What is our best selling game series?"* To answer this, I would need to categorize each game as different games can belong to the same series.
+**Question 1:** *"What is our best selling game series?"*

+To answer this, I would need to categorize each game as different games can belong to the same series.
 To create a variable and make sure it's working I ran the following query with the following results (first 5 lines only):

     # Categorize Nintendo games
     SELECT